 Dengue fever is now the talk of the country.
-As the death toll is rising day by day yet the city corporation is taking not enough precautions lately.
+As the death toll is rising day by day yet, the city corporation is taking not enough precautions lately.
 So far Institute of Epidemiology Disease Control And Research (IEDCR) has reported 7,450 dengue fever cases and at least 17 fatalities in Bangladesh.
 But the real number is higher.
-I have observed the death of a mother within 24 hours after elective caesarian section due to Dengue.
-As dengue was not diagnosed before the procedure.
+I have observed the death of a mother within 24 hours after the elective caesarian section due to Dengue as dengue was not diagnosed before the procedure.
 She left a triplet, so unfortunate.
-And I have treated a few cases of my relatives of Dengue.
+And I have treated a few cases of my relatives from Dengue.
 I have talked with the senior professors regarding the presentation of Dengue.
-They have assured me that its sign symptoms have changed and a lot of new patterns are arising.
-Children are more suffering from dengue.
-Because of their weak immunity.
-I have suffered from Dengue in last year.
+They have assured me that its sign symptoms have changed, and a lot of new patterns are arising.
+Children are more suffering from dengue because of their weak immunity.
+I have suffered from Dengue last year.
 I had severe abdominal pain and diarrhea.
-I thought it was Typhoid but later in CBC, there was low platelet count.
+I thought it was Typhoid, but later in CBC, there was a low platelet count.
 Then I suspected Dengue.
-I had done NS1 for Dengue and It came positive.
+I had done NS1 for Dengue, and It came positive.

 How to know if its Dengue or Chikungunya Fever?

-As Chikungunya and dengue viruses transmitted by the same mosquitoes sometimes it is difficult to distinguish chikungunya and dengue based on clinical findings alone.
-Joint pain feature is more prominent in Chikungunya fever.
+As Chikungunya and dengue viruses transmitted by the same mosquitoes, sometimes it is difficult to distinguish chikungunya and dengue based on clinical findings alone.
+The joint pain feature is more prominent in Chikungunya fever.

-Blood Report: Complete Blood Count (CBC) can be done which cost 250 takas only.
+Blood Report: Complete Blood Count (CBC) can be done, which costs 250 takas only.

-Chikungunya virus more likely to cause high fever, severe polyarthralgia, arthritis, rash, and lymphopenia.
+Chikungunya virus is more likely to cause high fever, severe polyarthralgia, arthritis, rash, and lymphopenia.

-Dengue virus more likely to cause neutropenia, thrombocytopenia, hemorrhage, shock, and death.
+Dengue virus is more likely to cause neutropenia, thrombocytopenia, hemorrhage, shock, and death.